pschatzmann/Talkie/README.md

 # Talkie: Platform Independent Speech library for Arduino

 I converted the original [Talkie TTS library](https://github.com/going-digital/Talkie) into a platform independed header only library by removing all platform dependent code.
-I am just generating __PCM data__ for an indicated __Arduino Print__ output.
+I am just generating __PCM data__ for an indicated __Arduino Print__ output or callback.

 In the constructor you can define, how many channels to generate.
 The bits per sample is 16 and the sample rate is 8000 samples per second.